 Follow application instructions as indicated in Bee Hazard DIRECTIONS FOR USE.

-Apply with ground or air equipment, using sufficient water to obtain full coverage of foliage.
+Apply with ground or air equipment, using sufficient water and application methods to obtain full coverage of foliage.
 When applying by air, apply in a minimum of 2 gallons of water per acre.
-When applying by ground, apply a minimum of 10 gallons of water per acre.